Alexey-Danilchenko/Spectron/README.md

 This is the second generation of the open source Spectron project.
 Initially this was conceived with the goal of constructing an automated device with an aid to accurately measure spectral sensitivity curves for digital camera sensors.
 The project has a broader use though and can be used to measure spectral sensitivity curves of various light sensitive sensors (not just camera sensors) - for example spectral sensitivity curves of photodiodes.

 The main goal however is still to aid measurement of spectral sensitivity of digital cameras sensors and this is what this project and documentation will be aimed towards.
-For more details on the application of that and the ultimate reasons _why_ please [read this](CameraSRF.md).

 The second generation of Spectron board was produced with the more accurate spectral readings in mind, better analogue circuitry to drive Hamamatsu spectrometers and more stable measurement results.

 # Concept